Alexander-Alvarado/ParallelDDoS/README.md

 # ParallelDDoS
 Code for Intro to Parallel and Distributed Computing Team 8 DDoS project.
-Current implementation is only serial, but plans to make the program run in parallel.

 Due to library restrictions in the ember compute cluster the program has gone from a python to a C program.

-The project as it is now works only in serial.

-Parallel implementation is the next goal.
+C program utilizes MPI to run a DDoS program in parallel.